sumo-digital-academy/cs_portfolio/index.markdown

 </video>

 <div class="project-desc" markdown="1">
-- Individual project into educational games coded completely by me
+- Final Year Individual Project: An educational mathematics game coded completely by me in C#
 - Demonstrates use of Unity and adaptive difficulty algorithms
-- Full project download <a href="https://www.example.com">HERE</a> (2GB)
+- I recieved a 74% overall mark for individual project work
+- A paper written on the game was presented at the ECGBL conference in Spain
 </div>

 Access the GitHub repository with just my C# code <a href="https://www.example.com" class="project-link">HERE</a>
+Full project download <a href="https://www.example.com">HERE</a> (2GB)